Q: If NBI does not perform corrective work, who makes the necessary repairs?

 Q: Are termite inspections required by state law?

-A: No state law mandates termite inspections, however most lenders require a termite inspection before they will loan on the property.
-(You know…the golden rule…."He who has the gold rules")
+A: No state law mandates termite inspections.
+However, some lenders require a termite inspection before they will loan on the property.

 Q: Am I required to repair all items noted on the termite report?